 - SMTP is a relatively simple protocol, while IMAP offers more advanced features, such as folder management and message synchronization across multiple devices.

-SMTP is needed to send an electronic message from a sender to an email server, and subsequently carry the message between two email servers.
+SMTP is needed to send an electronic message from a sender to an email server and carry the message between two email servers.

-On the other hand, IMAP is needed to retrieve an electronic message that is stored in an email server.
+On the other hand, IMAP is needed to retrieve an electronic message stored in an email server.

 Comparison Table Between SMTP and IMAP